Brikwerk/whiteboard-vision/Project Reporting.md

     - Choosing the right images
     - Once there is enough change in the whiteboard, take photo, analyze
 - If I have time, web interface

+## Dec 5

+### Progress

+#### Dataset Creation and Benchmark

+- Gathered image dataset and benchmarked
+- Found that whiteboard detection algorithm was overfit to my room.
+Very few whiteboards were detected.
+- Began investigating and found that thresholding was yielding poor results.
+Corners were not clear after thresholding.
+    - Investigating converting image to HSL and thresholding lightness, possibly?
+- Detection and recognition performed fairly well, however.
+    - Performed poorly on numbers, messy writing, and close/far apart letters

+### Application Progress

+- Started investigating converting the whiteboard detection to an application/server interface
+- Use as an API exposed server-side and have Flask or Django serve static website that submits images

+Alternatively...

+- Could build an iOS application?
+    - Vision techniques built in (rectangle finding)
+    - Possible translate model over (could be trouble)